cargowire/Cargowire.SolarSystem/Readme.md

 Ninject (http://dotnet.dzone.com/news/ioc-windows-phone-ninject)

 # How Tested
+* Bunch of xUnit and Moq powered tests in Cargowire.SolarSystem.Tests mainly surrounding the view models
 * Phone built and ran using VS2010 and the WP7 Emulator.
 I do have a Lumia 800 but not currently on the WP7 Dev program
 * Windows project built and ran from VS2012
 * Web project built and ran from VS2012 using the built in web server